checkersurpheblia/subsurfacesee/README_velocity-analyzer.md

-This scripted R function performs a simple operation on a text file to present basic statistical info of a shear-wave velocity model I generated from past research ('xline_twt_model.txt').
+This scripted R function performs a simple operation on a text file to present basic statistical info of a shear-wave time-domain (TWT) velocity model
+I generated for past research ('xline_twt_vel.txt').

 The function accepts only one argument - the text file - and proceeds to generate a contour plot of the